 Note: Here, use the earlier created psx file name.

 It results would be that a new duplicate PST file will get created at the same location but this time, it is password-free, i.e. unlocked.

 - Run the scanPST.exe (Inbox Repair Tool) application again to repair or fix any errors in the new Outlook PST file

 - Try accessing this password-free PST file in your Outlook application.
 It will get open directly without any password prompt.

-So, we have understood the process but it seems useless if the PST file is of above Outlook 2002 version which is very possible case.
-Unfortunately we do not have more manual solutions to unlock password protected Outlook PST files of newer Outlook versions like 2007, 2010, 2013, 2016 and 2019.
+So, we have understood the process but it seems useless if the PST file is of above Outlook 2002 version which is a very possible case.
+It supports only ANSI code PST file formats and not UNICODE PST files.
+Unfortunately, we do not have more manual solutions to unlock password protected Outlook PST files of newer Outlook versions like 2007, 2010, 2013, 2016 and 2019.